Scientology beliefs and practices: ARC and KRC triangles

 The Scientology symbol is made up of two triangles with an "S" connecting them.
 The top triangle is called the KRC triangle, symbolizing the related concepts of knowledge, responsibility, and control.
 The lower triangle is called the ARC triangle, symbolizing the related concepts of affinity, reality, and communication, and all three together represent understanding.
 The large connecting "S" stands for "Scientology".

 Scientology teaches that improving one of the three aspects of the KRC or ARC triangle will increase the other two.
 In the ARC triangle, communication is held to be the most important.

 Among Scientologists, the letters ARC are used as an affectionate greeting in personal communication, for example, at the end of a letter.
 Social problems are ascribed to breakdowns in ARC – in other words, a lack of agreement on reality, a failure to communicate effectively, or a failure to develop affinity.
 These can take the form of overts – harmful acts against another, either intentionally or by omission – which are usually followed by withholds – efforts to conceal the wrongdoing, which further increase the level of tension in the relationship.

 Morals and ethics

 Scientology teaches that progress on The Bridge to Total Freedom requires and enables attaining high moral and ethical standards.
 According to Hubbard, the goal of ethics is to remove impediments to survival, and ethics is essentially a tool to "get technology in", meaning Scientology's use of the term technology.
-Stephen A. Kent describes Scientology ethics as "a peculiar brand of morality that uniquely benefitted [the Church of Scientology] [...]
-In plain English, the purpose of Scientology ethics is to eliminate opponents, then eliminate people's interests in things other than Scientology.
-In this 'ethical' environment, Scientology would be able to impose its courses, philosophy, and 'justice system' – its so-called technology – onto society."

-Gender and sexuality

-Gender and sexuality have been controversial issues in Scientology's history.
-Women may become ministers and rise through the church ranks in the same manner as men.
-Hubbard's writing makes androcentric assumptions through its use of language.
-Critics of Scientology say that Hubbard was a misogynist.
-Hubbard's use of language was also heteronormative.
-He described same-sex attraction as a perversion and physical illness, rendering homosexuals "extremely dangerous to society".
-Various Free Zone Scientologists have alleged that they encountered homophobia within the church.
-The church's stance on same-sex sexuality has drawn criticism from gay rights activists.